Parsl/parsl/docs/userguide/workflow.rst

 MapReduce
 ---------
-MapReduce is a common pattern used in data analytics composed of a map phase that filters values and a reduce phase that aggregates values.
+MapReduce is a common pattern used in data analytics.
+It is composed of a map phase that filters values and a reduce phase that aggregates values.
 The following example demonstrates how Parsl can be used to specify a MapReduce computation in which the map phase doubles a set of input integers and the reduce phase computes